davisinks/portfolio.1/README.md

 # portfolio.1
 Tim Davis is shifting his  focus to ***Cyber Security***
 ## -skills
--inthis place I will list my newly aquiered skills, and achievmenst
+-in this place I will list my newly aquiered skills, and achievmenst -1

 - cyber security portfolio
  ## projects.2